ohmu/node-posix/README.md

 ## FAQ

 * Q: Why?
-* A: Because the Node core has a limited set of sometimes useful POSIX system calls.
+* A: Because the Node core has a limited set of POSIX system calls.
 * Q: How mature/stable is this?
 * A: Each version released in NPM has decent automated test coverage.
 The module is still new and not battle-hardened.